 - Proctored written examinations, oral examinations, and balloting meetings will be held during regular business hours in an academic environment (e.g., on a WSU campus or research extension center).

-- If an oral examination is conducted using videoconference technology (AMS or Zoom), at least one advisory committee member must be physically present in the room with the student during the preliminary exam.
-Exceptions to the requirement for a committee member or an approved proctor to be present with the student during the examination may be granted system wide, or on a case-by-case basis, due to the impacts of Covid-19.
+- If an oral examination is conducted using videoconference technology, it is recommended that at least one advisory committee member be physically present in the room with the student during the preliminary exam.
+This faculty member can provide logistical, technical, and other support to the student during the exam.
+However, there is no requirement for a committee member or an approved proctor to be present with the student during the examination; examinations can be conducted with all participants attending virtually as long as connectivity throughout the exam can be maintained for the student and all committee members.

 4. Examination Process